percyfal/ratatosk/README.md

      from the cement package

 * Some options in `opts()` are not really options - see e.g.
-  `ratatosk.gatk.VariantEval`, which requires a reference.
+  `ratatosk.lib.tools.gatk.VariantEval`, which requires a reference.
 Move to `args()` for consistency?

 * Sort out dependencies between IndelRealigner and